ckuelker/boxbrainiac/README.md

 the change you wish to make via a new issue, email, or any other method with the owners of this repository.

-If you're unsure about anything, feel free to reach out by writing an email.
+If you're unsure about anything, feel free to reach out by email.
 Assistance is readily available to support the contribution process.

 ## Making a Pull Request